 Warrant are an American Hair Metal/Arena Rock band originally from Los Angeles.
-Formed in 1984, it took three or four years for the classic line-up featuring Jani Lane (lead vocals, main songwriter), Joey Allen (lead guitar), Erik Turner (rhythm guitar), Michael Nelson (bass guitar) and Steven Sweet (drums) to stabilise.
+Formed in 1984, it took three or four years for the classic line-up featuring Jani Lane (lead vocals, main songwriter), Joey Allen (lead guitar), Erik Turner (rhythm guitar), Jerry Dixon (bass guitar) and Steven Sweet (drums) to stabilise.

-) their popularity declined.
+However, changing trends in rock music served to undermine the band's career.
+Like a lot of hair bands, Warrant were displaced by the rise of Grunge, and after one last hit (the album Dog Eat Dog) their popularity declined.
 Since then, they've continued to perform and record either with or without bandleader Jani Lane, who died of alcohol poisoning in 2011.

 - Bawdy Song: A large part of their discography.